Framework: Humane Architecture | Systems

 A system has integrity when its structure does not ask participants to betray its stated purpose in order to function within it.

+How closely a system's stated values, actual incentives, decisions, procedures, and impacts remain aligned is what determines its integrity.
+When it says one thing, rewards another, and leaves people to absorb the contradiction, that alignment is missing.
 In humane systems, integrity is not treated as a personal virtue alone.
 It is designed into the conditions of participation.
 People need to be able to understand what the system claims to value, how it makes decisions, how responsibility is assigned, and whether its actual behavior matches its stated commitments.

 Trust is not a communication problem.
-It is a [coherence] problem.
+It is a coherence problem.

 A system with low integrity often produces confusion, cynicism, and disengagement.
 People may still comply, but they stop believing the system means what it says.
 They learn to read the hidden rules instead of the stated ones.